raharongit/Git/README.md

 # LearnGit
-It's a blog to learn git easily.
+It's a blog to learn git easily for beginners.
-#More updates will be coming soon.